Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: Do you also offer the 48-hour express service for custom-sized mirrors?

 A: Yes, we do.
-For most of our standard optics, we offer our 48-hour express service (production and shipping within two business days) for an additional charge.
-Whether our express service is available depends on the complexity of your parts, the tolerances, the quantities required, the current production capacity, and the necessary preparations for manufacturing your parts.
-If you are interested in a quote for our 48-hour service, please send us your inquiry.
+For most of our standard mirrors, filters, or windows, we offer our 48-hour express service (production and shipping within two business days) for an additional charge.
+Whether our express service is available depends on the complexity of your parts, dimension tolerance, the quantities required, the current production load, and the necessary setups required for manufacturing your parts.
+If you are interested in receiving a quote for our 48-hour service, please send us your inquiry.
 We will immediately check whether our express service is available for the optics you require.

 Back to top